-3. Final Paycheck.
-As soon as administratively practicable on or after the Termination Date, the Company will pay Executive all accrued but unpaid base salary and all accrued and unused vacation earned through the Termination Date, subject to standard payroll deductions and withholdings.
-The Company will also reimburse Executive for all outstanding expenses incurred prior to the Termination Date which are consistent with the Company's policies in effect from time to time with respect to travel, entertainment and other business expenses, subject to the Company's requirements with respect to reporting and documenting such expenses.
-Executive is entitled to these payments regardless of whether Executive executes this Agreement.
+1. Separation: Executive acknowledges and agrees that Executive's status as an officer ended on the Closing Date and Executive's status as an employee of the Company shall end effective as of the Separation Date.
+2. Accrued Amounts: - (a) Final Paycheck: As soon as administratively practicable after the Separation Date, the Company will pay Executive all accrued but unpaid base salary and all accrued and unused vacation earned through the Separation Date, subject to standard payroll deductions and withholdings.
+Executive is entitled to these payments regardless of whether Executive executes this Agreement. - (b) Business Expenses: The Company shall reimburse Executive for all outstanding expenses incurred prior to the Separation Date which are consistent with the Company's policies in effect from time to time with respect to travel, entertainment, and other business expenses, subject to the Company's requirements with respect to DocuSign Envelope ID: 260A67CC-734A-4788-9125-E83CCDE9690C7F8064-AA91-830-B664CCB0A5598B.